- First Name

 - About Me

-I am an assistant professor of musicology at the University of California, Santa Barbara, where I teach courses on music and politics, trauma, memory studies, and memorial culture (along with the more typical music history surveys).
-My current work focuses on the role that music plays in mourning and commemorative practices in Europe after World War II, and I’m currently writing a book on musical mourning in the German Democratic Republic (GDR, or East Germany).
-I’ve published essays on memory and tape, the composer Hanns Eisler’s funeral, and have forthcoming essays on musical responses to the Dresden Firebombing (in the Journal of the Royal Musical Association) and antifascist commemorative music in East Germany.
-I am the 2018–20 chair of the Cold War and Music Study Group of the American Musicological Society.
+I am an associate professor of musicology at the University of California, Santa Barbara, where I teach courses on music and politics, trauma, memory studies, and memorial culture (along with the more typical music history surveys).
+My current work focuses on the role that music plays in mourning and commemorative practices in Europe after World War II, and I recently completed a book on musical mourning in the German Democratic Republic (GDR, or East Germany).
+I’ve published essays on memory and tape, the composer Hanns Eisler’s funeral, musical responses to the Dresden Firebombing, and antifascist commemorative music in East Germany.

 - Recent Publications